Men's Health & Wellness

 The normal breakdown of cGMP ends the erection by the enzyme PDE5.
 The inhibitor of PDE5 that prolongs cGMP levels is sildenafil (Viagra).
 The result?
 Improved blood circulation and more sustained and rigid erections with sexual stimulation.

-FDA-Approved Viagra Usages.
+FDA-Approved Viagra Uses

 1. Erectile Dysfunction (ED)